elm/projects/README.md

   5. Make it easy to find documentation for packages that are used *without* an internet connection.

-## In-browser REPL

-Some modules are best examined with the time-traveling debugger, others are best examined by poking around with certain functions.
-It would be extremely cool if we had an in-browser REPL so that we could do either.

-This is super free-form.
-Maybe inspiration can come from iPython.

 ## elm-format

 Go has had lots of success with [gofmt](http://blog.golang.org/go-fmt-your-code) and it would be cool to have the same power in Elm.